Free 24/7 Case Assessment — We respond within 1 hour. 📞 (301) 450-1764

 Writ of Possession Issued

-Following a default judgment, the landlord can quickly obtain a Writ of Possession authorizing law enforcement to physically remove you and your belongings.
+Following a default, the landlord can quickly obtain a Writ of Possession authorizing law enforcement to physically remove you.

 🚫